Blood gases are a measurement of how much oxygen and carbon dioxide are in your blood. They also determine the acidity (pH) of your blood.

 The health care provider may test circulation to the hand before taking a sample of blood from the wrist area.

-The health care provider will insert a small needle through the skin into the artery.
-The sample is quickly sent to a laboratory for analysis to ensure accurate results.
+The provider inserts a small needle through the skin into the artery.
+The sample is quickly sent to a laboratory for analysis.

 How to Prepare for the Test